Reeds-github/Hero-Mode/README.md

 1. Download "Hero Mode Demo v1.rar"
 2. Get "xdelta v1.1" and open up "<b>xdeltaUI.exe</b>"
 3. For "Patch" you are going to want to find the "<b>game.xdelta</b>" file.
-4. For "Source File" you want to locate the ISO (Check the ZIM.txt)
+4. For "Source File" you want to locate the ISO (Check the VIM.txt)
 5. For "Output File" select a folder you will remember and <b>SAVE IT AS</b> "<b>game.iso</b>" Don't forget the "<b>.iso</b>" part

 once you press "patch" DO NOT TOUCH ANYTHING and wait for a window to pop up saying otherwise.